-You will feel a prick as the needle goes through the skin.
-Most women describe an 'uncomfortable' rather than 'painful' feeling as the needle passes through the muscle layers of the abdomen.
-The procedure usually only lasts a few minutes and most women cope quite well.
+Anaesthetic will be applied to the skin (which you may feel as a brief, stabbing pain) but the abdominal muscle layers underneath cannot be anaesthetised.
+Most women describe an 'odd, uncomfortable' rather than 'painful' feeling as the needle passes through the muscle layers to reach the womb.